 This work provides examples of:

-Abusive Parents: Played for laughs.
-Delia Ketchum kicked Ash out of the house on his birthday, tries her hardest never to talk to him, and slept with Professor Oak, which everyone but Ash knows.
+- Abusive Parents: Played for laughs.
+Delia Ketchum kicks Ash out of the house on his birthday, tries her hardest never to talk to him, and sleeps with Professor Oak, which everyone but Ash knows.
 She even has Gary beat him up for entertainment.

 Ash: "And you can't even purple because you're ugly and you're stupid and you're bad!
 That's right: you can't even purple!"